Saturday, 15 February 2020

 4Q: Tell us about Gaelóg Press and Writing Services.
 Also, about the unique name, Gaelóg.

 SB: Gaelóg Press was formed to publish and promote some of the projects I was working on.
 I had already a bit of experience in publishing through the literary magazine Crannóg, and it was something I had been considering for awhile.
-So far I have published my two collections of my short stories and a reprint of a Eoghan Garvey’s poetry collection, Entropy.
-Forthcoming are several children’s books, a poetry collection by a local Syrian refugee and a project under Miramichi Words on Water, Life a Gift Passed On.
+So far I have published my two collections of my short stories and a reprint of a Eoghan Garvey’s poetry collection, EntropyOne of Gaelóg's latest publications is Down River by Nonie Creaghan, children's stories set in the different communities along the Miramichi River and Bay.

 I have great respect for the big publishers, and their struggles in this digital climate, however, I believe there is a place for small imprints, making work otherwise overlooked more accessible.
 Margaret Atwood once said that her first self- published poems would be worth a fortune today.
 It’s not about money; it’s about getting quality work out there in a clear and attractive way.
 Of course the main problem of this way of publishing is marketing and distribution, something difficult to overcome with such a small operation.